 - Reason for dissolution.

-You will also need to sign this document and have it notarized.
+Your LLC members will also need to sign this document and have it notarized.
 The Secretary of the Commonwealth can usually process your paperwork in 3-5 business days.

 A filing fee of $100 must be paid when you submit your Certificate of Cancellation.
-This fee can be paid by check or money order made payable to the Commonwealth of Massachusetts.
+This filing fee can be paid by check or money order made payable to the Commonwealth of Massachusetts.

 If you are a federal employer, you will also need to file annual reports with the corporation's division of the Massachusetts Secretary of State's office.
 These reports are due every year on your LLC's formation anniversary.
 You will need to file a final report to avoid the administrative dissolution of your Massachusetts LLC.